ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

-**List of easy install commands using apt to install divese appications and packages**
+**List of easy install commands using apt to install diverse appications and packages**

  **Linux Debian**